CodingMadePlain/sample-VScode-setup/README.md

-# Agentic Coding ✨ and VS Code Setup : AI for Programming and Coding
+# ✨ Sample VS Code Setup For Agentic Coding
-**Trainer: Dele Oke**
+**By: Dele Oke**

-> Sample setup for VS Code
+What is Agentic Coding is where AI models autonomously  plan, implement, and debug code based on clear instructions and structured requirements.

-**What is Agentic Coding?** Using AI agents autonomously to plan, implement, and debug code based on clear instructions and structured requirements.
+---

-## Prerequisites 🟡
+## Prerequisites
 - VS Code installed
 - [Git 2.23+](https://git-scm.com/)
 - [GitHub account](https://github.com/)